LR-POR/tools/etc/README-Valence.md

 object, one can access by typing valence.nsubj_pass or valence.aux_pass.

+You can also access the relations contained in a valence object by just iterationg over the object class.

 ## How to collect data from a new dataset?

 In order to extract valences from a given dataset, it must be in the Universal Dependencies form (.conllu).
 Then you must run